Tutorials¶

 - Column arithmetic — operators work on entire projection vectors

-when/then/otherwise— conditional logic for actuarial rules.collect()— lazy evaluation, execute when ready
+when/then/otherwise— conditional logic for actuarial rules.collect()— run the full calculation when you are ready

 | Step | What It Adds |